 Look Over Here

 Sometimes you just need a little help from a friend to get the perfect picture.
-The cameraman saw a lemur family on their adventures and knew he had the perfect opportunity for a picture.
-The problem was the lemurs refused to turn and pose for him.
+The cameraman saw a meerkat family on their adventures and knew he had the perfect opportunity for a picture.
+The problem was the meerkats refused to turn and pose for him.

 Coming up, another fox proves they love messing with photographers more than any other animal.